fuzzylabs/MindGPT/docs/data-version-control.md

 ### Automatic data versioning for MindGPT
 MindGPT will to some extent manage your data version control for you.
 This is done using the subprocess functions found in the utils submodule, in the data_version_control.py file.
-The behavior upon a data-versionable event is as follows:
+The behaviour upon a data-versionable event is as follows:
 1. Add to dvc.
 2. Add the `.dvc` files to git.
 3. Commit the changes to git.